zwets/sast/README.md

 number of genes.
-Each allele must have a sequence header with format '>GDN X', where G is the gene name (a sequence of arbitrary characters), D is a delimiter (any single non-numeric character), and N is the allele number (unique among all alleles for G).
+Each allele must have a sequence header with format '>GDN X', where G is the gene name (a sequence of arbitrary characters), D is a delimiter (any single non-numeric character), and N is the allele number (numeric and unique relative to G).
 X is optional arbitrary text.

 This convention means that you can use most standard allele files (e.g. from PubMLST or Pasteur, or those that work with SRST2) without modification.